I was in a dentist’s chair with my mouth wide open. The dentist, holding his hand deep in my mouth, was eager to chat.

 46103024905_d6ae2d9c57_k

 The first morning in the city was also very strange.
-After being overwhelmed by friends and relatives regarding safety concerns, we were moving through the city as through a war zone, carefully crossing streets and anticipating dangers from around every corner.
+After being overwhelmed by friends and relatives regarding safety concerns, we moved through the city as if it were a war zone, carefully crossing streets and anticipating dangers from around every corner.
 Why people were worried about us going to Mexico City was understandable.
-Our trip in March of 2008 was at the height of the Mexican Drug War with disturbing news from the south of the border streaming in regularly.
+Our trip in March 2008 was at the height of the Mexican Drug War, with disturbing news from the south of the border streaming in regularly.
 And our first day was a tense and, at times, a paranoid experience.
-Very soon, though, we realized that if you stick to the main tourist areas, do not wander after dark, and avoid doing what you would not normally do in your city, your chances of getting in trouble were minimal (the rule that applies not only to Mexico City but to most places).
+Very soon, though, we realized that if you stick to the main tourist areas, do not wander after dark, and avoid doing what you wouldn't normally do in your city, your chances of getting in trouble are minimal (the rule that applies not only to Mexico City but to most places).

 33685485788_2c2fcf915e_k

-As you are reading this, you probably wonder: “So, why do like this city so much then?”
+As you are reading this, you probably wonder: “So, why do you like this city so much then?”

 49053485532_1867f4e33a_k